Frequently Asked Questions (FAQ)

 • If approved, you will be asked to sign a Memorandum of Understanding (MOU) that outlines your use of the materials.

-• You will have the option to appeal to the CBR Governance Committee if you believe your proposal is unreasonably denied.
+• You will have the option to appeal to the CBR Advisory Committee if you believe your proposal is unreasonably denied.

 If you wish to directly access the medical records or identifiable information of participants, you will also need IRB review and approval after Oversight Committee approval.